 How to descale a kettle

-We tested three descaling methods on kettles that were in need of some TLC: bicarbonate of soda and water, distilled white vinegar and water, and an eco proprietary kettle descaler.
+We tested two descaling methods on kettles that were in need of some TLC: distilled white vinegar and water, and an eco-proprietary kettle descaler.

-For all methods, the following steps were followed before the descaling began.
+For both methods, the following steps were followed before the descaling began.

 - Remove as much of the free-floating limescale as you can